 Talent cuts the sample into a thin section.

 Talent stains the section with toluidine blue and places it under a microscope.

+Talent places it under a microscope

 Then, trim the block further to reduce the area of interest to get proper ultrathin sections [1].
 Cut 60 to 70-nanometer thickness ultrathin sections with a second diamond knife [2].
 Collect 1 to 2 sections on one-hole copper grids using a perfect Loop [3].
 Videographer: This step is important!